facebook pixel Skip to Main Content

 Outside entrance of the College of Business Building

-The Idaho State University College of Business Commercialization Center will help high-tech entrepreneurs pursue Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grant opportunities.
-Contracted with Elevate Idaho, this unique collaboration of expertise and resourcing specialists will help recruit, train, prepare, support, and join the Center in writing applications for submission.
-Elevate Idaho has brought together tremendous resources from experts in various fields with the purpose of promoting tech-based innovators, entrepreneurs, and small businesses.
+The Idaho State University College of Business Commercialization Center helps high-tech entrepreneurs pursue Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grant opportunities.
+Contracted with Elevate Idaho, this unique collaboration of expertise and resourcing specialists helps recruit, train, prepare and support the Center in writing applications for submission.
+Elevate Idaho brings tremendous resources from experts in various fields with the purpose of promoting tech-based innovators, entrepreneurs, and small businesses.

 Services

-Basic services provided by the center include grant writing, market research, and technology value proposition development for submitting applications and presentations for Phase I, II, and III opportunities.
+Basic services provided by the Commercialization Center include market research, value proposition refinement, pitch development and grant writing.

 Specialized Services